 APIs transmit machine-readable information that allows work to be performed without human intervention.
 APIs make it possible to integrate many different systems – such as Customer Relationship Management (CRM) systems, databases, Enterprise Resource Planning (ERP) systems, and other types of management systems – helping companies become more agile and responsive to other organizations.

 RESTful web APIs typically use HTTP methods to access resources via URL-encoded parameters, and utilize JSON or XML to transmit data.
 Requests made to a resource’s Uniform Resource Identifier (URI) elicit a response with a payload that is formatted in HTML, XML, or JSON.
-Operations such as GET, POST, PUT, and DELETE can be performed by APIs using HTTP protocols.
+Methods such as GET, POST, PUT, PATCH, and DELETE can be performed by APIs using HTTP protocols to perform create, read, update or delete operations.
 Unlike EDI, API transactions allow the response to include hypertext links to related resources as well as robust response detail.

 EDI was originally designed with standardization and automation in mind.
 EDI is a deeply rooted, code-based framework for the exchange of business data.
 It has a reputation for being difficult to implement, requiring significant development resources and sometimes months of development for business partners to achieve the levels of integration necessary to conduct business.
 The reason for this complexity is that it takes an EDI expert to interpret EDI requirements.
 These requirements are different for each leader.
 If you’re a follower who needs to integrate with leaders, you need to understand how to read these requirements before you can begin.